1120 SW 5th Avenue, Room 1000, Portland, OR 97204

 The slough flows for 18 miles from Fairview Lake to the Willamette River at Kelley Point Park

 Fanno Creek begins in southwest Portland and flows to the Tualatin River

 The creek crosses several jurisdictions before entering the Willamette River near Milwaukie

-The creek flows through parts of southwest Portland then enters the Willamette River near Lake Oswego
+Tryon Creek flows through parts of southwest Portland to the Willamette River near Lake Oswego

 The watershed plan area includes Forest Park, downtown, industrial districts, and residential neighborhoods

 An area of Portland’s West Hills that drains to the Tualatin River

 Updates on Environmental Services green infrastructure and watershed work